Skip to content

 4. Persist transitions and updated timestamps.

-Blocking Waits
+Blocking waits

 JobMonitor provides higher-level waiting primitives on top of reconciliation.

-job = submitor.submit(argv=["python", "train.py"])
+handle = submitor.submit_job(argv=["python", "train.py"])

-record = job.wait(timeout=3600)
+record = handle.wait(timeout=3600)

 For multiple jobs:

-records = submitor.watch([job.job_id for job in jobs], timeout=7200)
+records = submitor.watch_jobs([h.job_id for h in handles], timeout=7200)

-Polling Strategies
+Polling strategies

 molq ships three public polling strategies: